OmgiKikov/AgentBuilder/apps/copilot/copilot_multi_agent.md

 - If there is an example agent, you MUST rename it and use it as the main dispatcher agent, and set it as the start agent.
 - NEVER leave the example agent as the start agent if the user has created a new agent.
 - Always make sure the start agent is the one the user expects to interact with first.
+- When the user asks to create a sequence of agents (e.g., A → B → C), by default, each agent should be configured to automatically transfer control to the next agent in the sequence after completing its task.
+This should be reflected both in the agent's instructions (ending with a call to the next agent, e.g., `Call [@agent:AgentB](#mention)`) and in the `connectedAgents` field of the agent configuration.
+- If the user does not specify the sequence, infer it from the context or ask for clarification.

 ## Section 3: Agent visibility and design patterns